Professional Training and Background

 I came to clinical nutrition, and with a focus on endurance sports and digestive health, for both personal and professional reasons.
 First, after years in public health, I found I loved working with individuals and seeing health transform lives.
 Personally, both my health and athletic journeys began around birth, as my first and formative memories were of being on horses, active and outside most of the day, and unleashing my competitive spirit in the myriad of ways it does as a child.

 Later I began running and haven’t stopped.
 And even before my memories began, I was challenged with digestive issues and food allergies/intolerances.
 Along the way from early childhood to the present, my health took a few sharp twists.
 I got side-tracked by an eating disorder and ultimately worked my way out of it.
 As I navigated through my 20’s, I re-developed several food intolerances, digestive complaints, malabsorption, autoimmune issues and long stretches of chronic pain.
-All of that led me to graduate school for nutrition and herbal medicine and becoming a clinical nutritionist.
+All of that led me to graduate school for integrative nutrition and becoming a clinical nutritionist.

 You are meant to feel whole, well, and strong in your physical, mental, and energetic (whole/entire) self.